Misdemeanor Defense Lawyer Chicago

-Illinois law divides misdemeanor offenses into three classifications.
+Illinois law divides misdemeanor offenses into three categories, and these are handled within the broader framework of Illinois criminal law.

 Class A Misdemeanor

-A Class A misdemeanor is the most serious type of misdemeanor offense.
+A Class A misdemeanor is the most serious misdemeanor offense under Illinois law.

 • Up to 364 days in jail